Application Guidelines - Legacy Fund

 Eligible expenses

-• cost of insurance for eligible activities; and
+• insurance fees for eligible activities; and

 • HST, PST, GST: only the portion of the applicable tax that is not reimbursable by the federal government through its tax credit program is eligible.